 Cooper McManus Wealth Management is the first fee-based firm on our list.
-Fee-based means that the firm can receive compensation from partnerships with mutual funds or from selling products, such as insurance.
-While the firm is still a fiduciary, fee-based firms have less stringent requirements for compensation than fee-only financial advisors.
+Fee-based means that the firm can receive third-part compensation in addition to the fees its clients pay, including commissions from the sale of certain financial products.
+The firm is still a fiduciary, though, requiring it to always act in clients' best interests.

 Cooper McManus Wealth Management Background